jeffersoncarpenter/casesplit/readme.md

 `bower install casesplit`

+Source code is at https://github.com/jeffersoncarpenter/casesplit.
+Comments and bugs should be submitted there as well.

 ## Example - Blog Posts

 Sum types can be helpful when you have multiple different kinds of